No products in the cart.

 Carrot Seeds

-Carrots come from small seeds, and spacing them is difficult.
+Carrots come from tiny seeds, and spacing them is difficult.
 You can use homemade seed mats to make growing them easier.
 The carrot is a cool-season crop that can tolerate frost once the root system establishes itself.

 Cucumbers